An Overview of Acceptance and Commitment Therapy (ACT) and How It’s Used at This Practice in Mississauga, ON

 • Physical Pain

-ACT Approach Dynamic
+The ACT Approach Dynamic

 Acceptance and Commitment Therapy Insights

-If you wish to develop a greater awareness of your emotions, feel more present, and foster healthy behaviours suited to your wellness needs, we invite you to contact us today to discuss how ACT can be beneficial to you!
+ACT is a form of therapy that has helped people improve their mental health through a comprehensive multi-step process.
+The best way to employ ACT is by a personalized approach to improving mental wellness—one that’s unique to each individual’s specific mental health goals and needs.
+If you wish to develop a greater awareness of your emotions, feel more present, and foster healthy behaviours suited to your wellness needs, we invite you to contact us today to discuss how ACT can be beneficial to you.

-To book a session with one of our therapists that specialize in ACT, book online on the top right of the page or click here to receive a call from our team.
+Connect Cognitive Therapy is a top source for Acceptance and Commitment Therapy (ACT) in the Mississauga region.
+To read more about the types of therapy we offer, click here for our services page.
+To book a session with one of our therapists that specialise in ACT, book online on the top right of the page or click here to receive a call from our team.
+We look forward to speaking with you!